vippsas/vipps-login-api/vipps-login-api.md

 Possible use cases includes:

-* When the user is going to a section of your site/service that requires the user to be logged in, e.g. my page or a personalized chatbot.
-This might be when the user is already on the webpage, or if the user is being linked directly to her My page from an email/newsletter.
+* When the user is going to a section of your site/service that requires them to be logged in, e.g. my page or a personalized chatbot.
+This might be when the user is already on the webpage, or if the user is being linked directly to the page from an email/newsletter.
-* When a user clicks on your login option it is possible to try to log the user in with Vipps first.
+* When a user clicks on your login option, it is possible to try to log the user in with Vipps first.

-In such scenarios the users that can be logged in directly will get an even better login experience and quickly come to the information and services that are relevant for them
+In such scenarios, a user that can be logged in directly will get an even better login experience and quickly come to the information and services that are relevant for them.

-If the user cannot be logged in directly you can e.g show them your ordinary login screen.
-On the login screen Vipps will be an option and users that is not remembered in browser or has not yet given consent can actively login with Vipps from here.
+If the user cannot be logged in directly, you can e.g. show them your ordinary login screen.
+On the login screen, Vipps will be an option.
+A user that is not remembered in browser or has not yet given consent can actively login with Vipps from here.

 See [how to implement](#no-dialog-flow).

 ### Vipps Login from phone number

 Vipps Login from phone number is based on the Client Initiated Backchannel Authentication (CIBA) standard and built to support special cases where login does not start in browser or app.
 This means that it is the merchant/merchant's systems that trigger the authentication/registration and thus login cannot be done in the user's browser.
 This could typically be physical contexts e.g point of sales solutions, on the phone e.g call-center solutions or devices/terminals e.g TV-boxes.
-To ensure a consistent user experience on webpages and in apps it is not allowed to use Vipps Login from phone number for such use cases.
+To ensure a consistent user experience on webpages and in apps, it is not allowed to use Vipps Login from phone number for such use cases.

-Since Vipps Login from phone number are reserved for such special cases it needs to be specially enabled by Vipps for eligible sale units.
+Since Vipps Login from phone number is reserved for such special cases, it needs to be specially enabled by Vipps for eligible sale units.
 [Description on how to order Vipps Login from phone number can be found here](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-api-faq.md#who-can-get-access-to-vipps-login-from-phone-number-and-how).
-A sale unit can be set up with both Vipps Login in browser and from phone number (and QR-code) enabled, and it is required to use the same sale unit for all use-cases to ensure you as a merchant get the same user id ('sub') on the user across different scenarios.
+A sale unit can be set up with both Vipps Login in browser and from phone number (and QR-code) enabled.
+It is required to use the same sale unit for all use cases to ensure you, as a merchant, get the same user id ('sub') on the user across different scenarios.

 Vipps Login from phone number is initiated using the user's mobile number.
 This triggers a push message from the user's Vipps app.
-By clicking the push message the user is taken to Vipps to confirm the authentication/registration.
-If the user has not already consented to share information with a merchant such consent will be required.
-If the user has not enabled push from Vipps the user needs to manually open the Vipps app and possibly pull the home screen down for a refresh to receive the authentication request.
-The merchant controls whether the user should get the confirmation of completion in the Vipps app or if the user should be taken to the merchant's web page to finalise the flow.
+By clicking the push message, the user is taken to Vipps to confirm the authentication/registration.
+If the user has not already consented to share information with a merchant, such consent will be required.
+If the user has not enabled push from Vipps, they need to manually open the Vipps app and possibly pull the home screen down for a refresh to receive the authentication request.

+The merchant controls whether the user should get the confirmation of completion in the Vipps app or if they should be taken to the merchant's web page to finalise the flow.
 The merchant can e.g. take the user to their web page to enable input of more information, accept terms and condition, log the user in at their web page, show relevant information/offers or to continue to set up an agreement or completing a purchase.
 This is illustrated in [How It Works](https://github.com/vippsas/vipps-login-api/blob/master/vipps-login-from-phone-number-api-howitworks.md).

 Illustration of how the flow will look like when the user end the flow and get the confirmation of completion in the Vipps app: